xcdincay/MarsRover/README.md

 # Unit Test Part:

-There are 2 positive scenarios and 2 negative scenarios.
+There are 2 positive and 2 negative scenarios.

 2 postive scenarios are input and output of an example.